JFaulk1434/fastipscanner/README.md

 If you encounter any issues:

 - Ensure Python and pip are correctly installed and added to your system PATH.
-- If using a virtual environment, make sure it's activated before installing or running Network Scanner.
+- If using a virtual environment, make sure it's activated before installing or running Fast IP Scanner.
 - Verify all dependencies are correctly installed by running `pip list`.

-For further assistance, please [open an issue](https://github.com/yourusername/nettools/issues) on our GitHub repository.
+For further assistance, please [open an issue](https://github.com/JFaulk1434/webui_network_tools/issues) on our GitHub repository.

 ## 📄 License